Androz2091/discord-player/README.md

 - Simple & easy to use 🤘
 - Beginner friendly 😱
 - Audio filters 🎸
-- Lightweight 🛬
+- Lightweight ☁️
 - Custom extractors support 🌌
-- Lyrics 📃
 - Multiple sources support ✌
 - Play in multiple servers at the same time 🚗
-- Does not inject anything to discord.js or your discord.js client
+- Does not inject anything to discord.js or your discord.js client 💉
+- Allows you to have full control over what is going to be streamed 👑

 ## [Documentation](https://discord-player.js.org)